How to crack an interview for your dream company

 3. DR - Disaster recovery center takes over when a whole data

-center goes down Replication
+center goes down

 1. Master-Slave - Master node serves read and writes, slaves